harryjulian/harryjulian.github.io/about.md

 permalink: /about/
 ---

-I'm a Machine Learning Engineer based in London.

-I currently work on all things speech synthesis at [Neuphonic](https://neuphonic.com/).
+I'm currently based in London, working on all things speech synthesis at [Neuphonic](https://neuphonic.com/).

-I'm a big fan of JAX (when I'm not wrestling with it's sharp edges).
+Currently, my research interests are centered around zero-shot TTS and curating high-quality, in-the-wild speech datasets at scale.